-Potlatch Fund is pleased to announce the first round of Resiliency Fund grants to grantee partners in Washington, Oregon, Montana and Idaho.
+Potlatch Fund is pleased to announce the first and second round of Resiliency Fund grants to grantee partners in Washington, Oregon, Montana, and Idaho.

 The Resiliency Fund is designed to address the rapidly evolving community needs and long-term impacts of COVID-19.
 In particular, the fund supports programs and projects that create hope, social connection, adaptation, flexibility and purpose.

 The Resiliency Fund began accepting applications on June 21, 2021.
 All application instructions and templates can be found online here.
 In addition, applicants may submit an application by email, by regular mail, or by scheduling a phone call with a Potlatch Fund staff member.

 There are no deadlines.
 Rather, grants applications will be accepted throughout the year until all funds are expended.

 Kalim Crawford, Standing Rock Sioux (Mount Vernon, WA)

 By interviewing elders and other tribal members, the filmmaker plans to finish a documentary focused on issues facing the Indigenous community including COVID-19 impacts, pipelines, and Missing and Murdered Indigenous Women.